The Paralympics Games

 Founder of the Paralympics

-The idea for the Paralympics Games was developed from the work of Sir Ludwig Guttman who, in 1948, organised a competition in Stoke Mandeville (UK) for Second World War veterans with spinal injuries.
-He believed that sport was good for both morale and rehabilitation.
-The success of this competition meant that by 1960 Olympic-style Games with international participation had evolved.
+The idea for the Paralympics Games was developed from Sir Ludwig Guttman work.
+In 1948 he organised a competition in Stoke Mandeville (UK) for Second World War veterans with spinal injuries.
+He believed that sport was good for both moral and rehabilitation.
+This competition's success meant that by 1960 Olympic-style Games with international participation had evolved.

 The summer and winter Paralympic Games have been held at the following locations:

 The summer and winter sports are: IPC Alpine Skiing, IPC Biathlon, IPC Cross Country, IPC Swimming, IPC Athletics, IPC Power Lifting, IPC Shooting, IPC Ice Sledge Hockey, IPC Wheelchair Dance Sport, Archery, Boccia, Canoe, Cycling, Equestrian, Football 5 aside, Football 7 aside, Goalball, Judo, Rowing, Sailing, Sitting Volleyball, Table Tennis, Triathlon, Wheelchair Basketball, Wheelchair Curling, Wheelchair Fencing, Wheelchair Rugby and Wheelchair Tennis.

 If you quote information from this page in your work, then the reference for this page is: